hackclub/sprig/games/maze_game_starter-1.md

 <details>
 <summary>How can I check if the tile my player was previously on was fragile?</summary>

-TODO!!! fix toolkit to include sprite.dx/dy
+We'll want to store the player's past position in two variables (one for X, and one for Y).
+Declare these variables using `let` (call them `previousX` and `previousY`), outside any blocks or functions, and set them to the player's current position (using `getFirst(player).x/y`).

-To find which tile your player was previously on, search the toolkit for `Sprites and Tiles` and take a look at the section regarding dx & dy.
-Take your current position and subtract the distance you just moved to find your previous position.
+At the end of your `afterInput` block, we'll want to save the current position of the player to those variables (like this: `previousX = `).
+Next time the afterInput block has run, the player will have moved, so these variables will represent the previous position.

 Then, take that position and use `getTile(x,y)[0].type` to get the type of tile you were previously on, and use `==` to check if it is fragile.
 </details>